navcoin/navcoin-org/content/buy-navcoin/index.en.md

 ---
-title: "Buy NavCoin"
+title: "Buy Navcoin"
 date: 2018-03-20T08:09:08+13:00
 draft: false
 type: "default"
 author: ""
-description: "NavCoin is publicly mined and ran no token sale.
-The only way to buy NavCoin is to purchase it from a third party or exchange."
+description: "Navcoin is publicly mined and ran no token sale.
+The only way to buy Navcoin is to purchase it from a third party or exchange."
 ---
 {{< hero_section
-titleText="Buy NavCoin"
+titleText="Buy Navcoin"
 imgSrc="/images/buy-navcoin/buy-hero.svg"
-paragraphText="NavCoin is publicly mined and ran no token sale.
+paragraphText="Navcoin is publicly mined and ran no token sale.
 The only way to get NAV is to purchase it from a third party or exchange.
 Exchanges provide highly varying degrees of safety, security, privacy, and control over your funds and information.
-Perform your own due diligence and choose a wallet where you will keep your NavCoin before selecting an exchange.
+Perform your own due diligence and choose a wallet where you will keep your Navcoin before selecting an exchange.
 Please follow the link to check exchange volumes for more&nbsp;information." buttonText="See market statistics" buttonLink="https://coinmarketcap.com/currencies/nav-coin/#markets" buttonImgSrc="/images/icons/rightward-arrow.svg"